Azure-Samples/iot-edge-deployment-engine/README.md

 Azure Functions API is secured by OAuth2 and applied via ARM deployment in GitHub Actions workflow automatically.
 Beforehand, you have to create two app registrations, one for that is referenced by the Azure Function for authentication and one that is used for the Implicit Flow in the Swagger UI provided by the Azure Functions.
-The appId of the first app regestrations needs to be configured as parameter for the ARM template and added to the GitHub secrets (see section below).
+The appId of the first app registrations needs to be configured as parameter for the ARM template and added to the GitHub secrets (see section below).
 Note that in parallel a Service Principal (Enterprise Application) is created that manages user specific group memberships and additional settings for login experience etc.

 ### LayeredDeployment